ringo/ringojs.org/site/documentation/rhino_hacker_guide.md

+# Rhino Hacker Guide

-This is a guide to getting started hacking on Mozilla Rhino.
+This is a guide to getting started hacking on Mozilla Rhino, the underlying JavaScript engine of Ringo.
 Work in progress.

 ### Prerequisites